-In the present §5, we discuss a certain generalization [cf. Theorem 5.6; Remark 5.6.1] of Theorem 4.7 [due to the second author].
+In the present §5, we discuss a certain generalization [cf. Theorem 5.6; Remark 5.6.1, in the case of proper hyperbolic curves, of Theorem 4.7 [due to the second author].
 Unlike the proof of Theorem 4.7 given in §4, the proof of this generalization does not rely on the notion of "goodness" or properties involving the "regular representation".
-In this sense, the approach given in the present §5 is more efficient and relies on direct algebrogeometric properties - such as the disjointness of divisors - of which the properties involving the "regular representation" applied in §4 may be thought of as a sort of "étale-topological translation".
-On the other hand, the approach of §4 [which was discovered first, by the first author], though less efficient, has the virtue of relying on explicit group-theoretic manifestations of these algebro-geometric properties; it was this explicitness that served to render the approach of §4 more readily accessible to the intuition of the first author.
-Finally, we discuss certain consequences [cf. Corollary 5.7] of the theory of the present §5 concerning the "non-existence of units" on a sufficiently generic hyperbolic curve.
+In this sense, the approach given in the present §5 is more efficient and relies on direct algebro-geometric properties - such as the disjointness of divisors - of which the properties involving the "regular representation" applied in §4 may be thought of as a sort of "étale-topological translation".
+On the other hand, the approach of §4 [which was discovered first, by the first author], though less efficient, is applicable to both affine and proper hyperbolic curves, and, moreover, has the virtue of relying on explicit group-theoretic manifestations of these algebro-geometric properties; it was this explicitness that served to render the approach of §4 more readily accessible to the intuition of the first author.
+Finally, we discuss certain consequences [cf. Corollary 5.7] of the theory of the present §5 concerning the "non-existence of units" on finite étale coverings of a sufficiently generic hyperbolic curve.

-We begin by reviewing some essentially well-known generalities concerning log schemes.
+We begin by reviewing some essentially well-known $generalities\ concerning\ log\ schemes.$